 Dietitians and nutritionists evaluate their clients and, based on their findings, advise them on foods to eat and avoid.
 Dietitians and nutritionists typically assess the nutritional health of their clients and counsel them from there.
 They develop meal plans for their clients that help them achieve a healthier lifestyle.
 The dietitian or nutritionist is qualified to create individualized food plans for those who have specialized needs, whether they are diabetic and in need of a balanced blood sugar or clients that have cardiovascular issues and need to follow a heart healthy diet.

 Generally, a dietitian and nutritionist hold bachelor’s degrees in dietetics, food and nutrition, clinical nutrition, public health or any related fields.
 They also need to be licensed in addition to their degree.
 They will have several hundred hours under the supervision of somebody already qualified in the field, usually as in Intern.

 Most states require dietitians and nutritionists to be certified.
 Since the requirements vary by state, it’s important to find out what your state expectations are.
 The common denominator, however, is that a bachelor’s degree is the minimum requirement, along with the internship in a related field.

 Many dietitians earn the RDN (registered dietitian nutritionist).
 A nutritionist may choose to a Certified Nutrition Specialist credential.
 Many potential employers prefer these credentials because it adds a layer of trust to appeal to future clients.

 How Much They Make

-Employment for dietitians and nutritionists is expected to grow 16% through 2024 which is way higher than the average career.
+Employment for dietitians and nutritionists is expected to grow 14 percent through 2026 which is way higher than the average career.
 This is due to more people opting to live healthier lifestyles.

 Dietitians and nutritionists mostly work full time.
 They do oftentimes work on weekends or late nights to meet with clients that couldn’t make it during regular business hours.